Lauraponoran/publiceye/README.md

 ## Basic Use
 If you want to use the existing model as is on an image, follow these steps:

 First, you must create the environment and install the neccessary requirements.
-Run these commands in your terminal: conda create -n vicct python=3.10 conda activate vicct pip install -r requirements.txt
+Run these commands in your terminal (within the appropriate directory, this is assuming you are working out of VS Code): conda create -n vicct python=3.10 conda activate vicct pip install -r requirements.txt